jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 ## Do mixed-use stadium developments change the economic case for public funding?

 Mixed-use developments combine a stadium with apartments, offices, hotels, restaurants, retail, and entertainment.
 These projects can create successful and attractive districts.
-But their existence does not improve their economic outcomes for communities.
+But adding mixed-use development does not materially improve the economic case for public funding.

 The Atlanta Braves' Truist Park in Cobb County, Georgia is often cited as a successful public investment because it was constructed with The Battery Atlanta mixed-use development.
 Though it is touted as unique, it's an old idea.
 For example, in 1890 St. Louis Browns owner Chris Von der Ahe added a honky-tonk, wine room, and amusement park outside his stadium, marketing it as "the Coney Island of the West."
 When the Houston Astrodome opened in 1965 it was part of the larger Astrodomain development, which included shopping, hotels, and an amusement park.